 Another good practice is to arrange for the experimenters to be "blind" to the research question or to the condition that each participant is tested in.
 The idea is to minimize experimenter expectancy effects by minimizing the experimenters' expectations.
 For example, in a drug study in which each participant receives the drug or a placebo, it is often the case that neither the participants nor the experimenter who interacts with the participants know which condition he or she has been assigned to.
-Because both the participants and the experimenters are blind to the condition, this is referred to as a double-blind study.
+Because both the participants and the experimenters are blind to the condition, this technique is referred to as a double-blind study.
 (A single-blind study is one in which the participant, but not the experimenter, is blind to the condition.)
-Of course, there are many times this is not possible.
-For example, if you are both the investigator and the only experimenter, it is not possible for you to remain blind to the research question.
-Also, in many studies the experimenter must know the condition because he or she must carry out the procedure in a different way in the different conditions.
+Of course, there are many times this blinding is not possible.
+For example, if you are both the investigator and the only experimenter must know the condition because he or she must carry out the procedure in a different way in the different conditions.